-All Saudi Aramco telecommunication conduit systems shall be designed and installed in accordance with this standard and other applicable standards as referenced in this standard (see Section 3 above).
-Installation methods shall be in accordance with the "Saudi Aramco Construction Safety Manual" and other applicable safety requirements (see Section 4.9).
+All Saudi Aramco telecommunication conduit systems shall be designed and installed in accordance with these standard and other applicable standards as referenced in this standard (see Section 3 above).
+The installation safety methods shall be in accordance with the "Saudi Aramco Construction Safety Manual" and other applicable safety requirements (see Section 4.9).